 What better place to learn to surf than the famous waves of the British Virgin Islands.
 Waves range in type from beginner to expert level depending on the season.
 Boards are readily available for rent from local surf shops and our front desk staff might let you in on a few of the secret spots if you promise not to tell anyone.

-See why the BVI was one of Jacques Cousteau's favorite dive spots.
+Understand why the British Virgin Islands was one of Jacques Cousteau's favorite dive spots.
 Dive lessons and tours are available for all skill levels.
 Famous dives include the Wreck of the Rhone which sank in 1867 near the western point of Salt Island.
 Skin Diver magazine called it "the world's most fantastic shipwreck dive."
 The wreck teems with marine life and coral formations, and was featured in the 1977 movie The Deep.
 Chikuzen is another intriguing dive site off Tortola.
 It's an 81m (266-ft.) steel-hulled refrigerator ship, which sank off the island's eastern end in 1981.
 The hull, still intact under about 24m (79 ft.) of water, is now home to a vast array of tropical fish, including yellowtail, barracuda, black-tip sharks, octopus, and drum fish.

 South of Ginger Island, Alice in Wonderland is a deep-dive site with a wall that begins at around 3.6m (12 ft.) and slopes gently to 30m (98 ft.).
 It abounds with marine life such as lobsters, crabs, rainbow-hued fan coral, and mammoth mushroom-shaped coral.
 Spyglass Wall is another offshore dive site dropping to a sandy bottom and filled with sea fans and large coral heads.
 The drop is from 3 to 18m (10-59 ft.).